sahahn/parc_scaling/docs/results_intro.md

 Lastly, if a variable is wrapped in `log10()`, then the logarithm of the variable with base 10 has been used.

-## Simple Example
+## Example

-Next, we can consider a simple example plot showing real results from the core project experiment.
+Next, we can consider an example plot showing real results from the core project experiment.
 In this example we will look at only results from the [Elastic-Net](./ml_pipelines#elastic-net.html) based pipeline and from [randomly generated parcellations](./parcellations#random-parcellations).